BaiyangZhang/BaiyangZhang.github.io/_posts/2024-06-28-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-I.md

 So, how does all this relate to normal ordering?
 Normal ordering is a procedure that rearranges creation and annihilation operators.
 These operators inherently depend on the free mass of the particle. $a^{\dagger}_ {p}$ creates a particle of momentum $\vec{p}$ **with mass $m$**, the energy of the particle is $\sqrt{ \vec{p}^{2}+m^{2} }$.
 I repeat, **the choice of $m$ depends on what you choose to call the free Hamiltonian, and that choice is somehow arbitrary.** The result of changing $m$ can be absorbed in a redefinition of the theory parameters.

-My conjecture is, the field operator $\phi(x)$ itself is independent of the aforementioned choice of mass parameter $m$, while the stuff that do depend on $m$ are
+My assumption is, the field operator $\phi(x)$ itself is independent of the aforementioned choice of mass parameter $m$, while the stuff that do depend on $m$ are

 1. creation and annihilation operators $a_ {p,m}$ and $a^{\dagger}_ {p,m}$,
 2. the energy $\omega=\sqrt{ \vec{p}^{2}+m^{2} }$, we will write it as $\omega_ {p,m}$ explicitly,